This section describes how to set up your local work environment to build

 choose to download and build the latest source code (called

-master), in which case you simply omit
+main), in which case you simply omit

 the branch specification when you initialize the repository.